Generic Name: galantamine (ga LAN ta meen)

 It is not known whether this medicine will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.

-It is not known whether galantamine passes into breast milk or if it could harm a nursing baby.
-Tell your doctor if you are breast-feeding a baby.
+It is not known whether galantamine passes into breast milk or if it could affect the nursing baby.
+Tell your doctor if you are breast-feeding.

 How should I take galantamine?